Ravindrasariya/unklass_web/replit.md

   - `navodaya_students`: Navodaya student registration (legacy, still functional)
   - `navodaya_quiz_sessions`: Navodaya quiz attempts
   - `question_pointers`: Tracks sequential question progress (studentId, studentType, pdfId, lastQuestionIndex)

+### Backward Compatibility (Legacy User Migration)
+- **Legacy users don't need to re-register**: Existing students in legacy tables (students, cpctStudents, navodayaStudents, chapterPracticeStudents) can login with name + mobile
+- **Auto-migration on first login**: When a legacy user logs in, the system automatically creates a unified_students record from their legacy data
+- **Profile completion**: Legacy users may have missing fields (fatherName, location) which they can complete via the Profile page
+- **needsProfileCompletion flag**: Login response includes this flag when fatherName or location is missing
+- **ProfilePage**: Shows completion prompt and allows editing fatherName/location for migrated users; once set, these fields become immutable
+- **Implementation**: `findAndMigrateLegacyUser()` in storage.ts searches all legacy tables and creates unified record

 ### API Endpoints